origo-map/origo-documentation/content/settings.md

 Property | Type | Description
 ---|---|---
 `clusterFeatureinfoLevel` | number | Zoom level where cluster layers will be identifiable.
 Default is 1.
-`overlay` | boolean | Option to show featureinfo in overlay or sidebar.
+`showOverlay` | boolean | Option to show featureinfo in overlay or sidebar.
 Default is true.
 `pinning` | boolean | Option to enable/disable pinning.
 If enabled a pin will be placed where clicked in places with no identifiable features.
 Default is true.
 `hitTolerance` | number | Option to set the hit tolerance in pixels.
 Features within this tolerance from a click will be considered.
 This makes it easier to click features on touch devices.
 Default is 0.